 Promote fat reduction and avoid atherosclerosis

 Atherosclerosis is the build-up of fat, later on turning into hardened plaque in the arteries.
-This happens due to the consumption of cholesterol and as we age, our ability to metabolize fat declines.
+This happens due to the consumption of cholesterol, and as we age, our ability to metabolize fat declines.
 With the help of niacin, one of the fat burners among the vitamin B complex, researchers have found that the mechanism of action has beneficial effects such as lipid modulation.
 Niacin helps in keeping the endothelial wall of the arteries clean by making sure that no lipid build-up may lead to plaque deposits that could restrict the blood flow.

 Enhance your memory